Reflexology for Erectile Dysfunction: Pressure Points to Boost Sexual Energy

 - Stretch the toes and rotate the ankle slowly.

-Aim for 10–15 minutes per foot per session, done 3–4 times per week for the best results.
-If you prefer something quicker, even short daily sessions of around 5 minutes can help with stress relief and overall relaxation.
+Aim for 10–15 minutes per foot per session, done 3–4 times a week.
+If you prefer something quicker, even short daily massaging sessions of around 5 minutes can help with stress relief and overall relaxation.

 - Use gentle pressure if you’re new to reflexology or have sensitive feet.